RupendraRaavi/E-grocery-quality-prediction/README.md

 Vegetables: Potato and Tomato

-Model will predict whether the image given has bad quality or average quality or good quality
+Model will predict whether the given vegetable/fruit image is of bad quality or average quality or good quality